-Thirty-one per cent of people with disability aged 15+ exceed the recommended guidelines for single occasional alcohol risk, compared to 44 per cent of those without disability. clxix
+Thirty-one per cent of people with disability aged 15+ exceed the recommended guidelines for single occasional alcohol risk, compared to 44 per cent of those without disability. clxvi

 People from non-English speaking backgrounds are more likely to abstain from alcohol consumption (49 per cent) than people whose primary language spoken at home is English (19 per cent) and to abstain from illicit drug use (82 per cent compared with 54 per cent).
 The non-medical use of pharmaceuticals is the most commonly used drug among people from non-English speaking backgrounds (3.4 per cent).
-Clxx c.
+Claviii c.
 Alcohol harms

-Twenty per cent of the national self-harm burden, 14 per cent of the interpersonal violence burden and 7.5 per cent of the unintentional injury burden (other than road transport) is due to alcohol use. claxi d.
+Twenty per cent of the national self-harm burden, 14 per cent of the interpersonal violence burden and 7.5 per cent of the unintentional injury burden (other than road transport) is due to alcohol use. clxviii d.
 Alcohol availability

-55.3 per cent of Whitehorse adults have an increased lifetime risk of alcohol-related harm, in comparison to Victoria at 59.5 per cent. claxii
+55.3 per cent of Whitehorse adults have an increased lifetime risk of alcohol-related harm, in comparison to Victoria at 59.5 per cent. clxix

-There is growing evidence of links between harmful use of alcohol, family violence and harmful gambling.
-Claxiii claxiv
+There is growing evidence of links between harmful use of alcohol, family violence and harmful gambling.clxx clxxi

 Harm from alcohol is related to a number of factors including the availability of packaged liquor outlets.
-The per capita rate of packaged liquor outlets in the City of Whitehorse has fluctuated over the years 2001 to 2016, resulting in an overall 10.5 per cent increase.
-This is the third highest change in rate in the EMR, behind Knox and Manningham which experienced sharp increases in the raw number of outlets in the context of steadily increasing populations (50.3 per cent and 31.7 per cent respectively). clxxvi unattended at an address.
-Classification will be increasingly available to intoxicated persons and minors.
-Classification will be increasingly available to intoxicated persons and minors.
+Classification The per capita rate of packaged liquor outlets in the City of Whitehorse has fluctuated over the years 2001 to 2016, resulting in an overall 10.5 per cent increase.
+This is the third highest change in rate in the EMR, behind Knox and Manningham which experienced sharp increases in the raw number of outlets in the context of steadily increasing populations (50.3 per cent and 31.7 per cent respectively).
+Classifi e.
+Tobacco use

-Research in 2020, during the COVID-19 restrictions, on the delivery practices of the most popular online alcohol retailers in Australia found 69 per cent advertised a willingness to leave alcohol e.
-Tobacco use f.
+Research in 2020, during the COVID-19 restrictions, on the delivery practices of the most popular online alcohol retailers in Australia found 69 per cent advertised a willingness to leave alcohol unattended at an address.
+Clark With a shift to online alcohol markets, alcohol will be increasingly available to intoxicated persons and minors.
+Clark f.
 E-cigarettes

 The Victorian Population Health Survey 2017 found 6.2 per cent of people in Whitehorse identify as daily smokers.
-This is significantly lower than the Victorian average of 12.4 per cent. claxix A person who smokes throughout their life is at heightened risk of potentially fatal diseases including various cancers, lung diseases, heart disease, stroke and circulatory problems.
+This is significantly lower than the Victorian average of 12.4 per cent. clxxvi A person who smokes throughout their life is at heightened risk of potentially fatal diseases including various cancers, lung diseases, heart disease, stroke and circulatory problems.

 In 2019 the prevalence of 14-17-year-olds smoking daily is 1.9 per cent.
 This is a decline of almost 80 per cent over the past 20 years (in 2001 11.2% of adolescents smoked daily).
-Young people are initiating smoking and drinking alcohol at a later age. clxxx
+Young people are initiating smoking and drinking alcohol at a later age.
+Classical contents are initiating smoking and drinking alcohol at a later age.

 The use of e-cigarettes (vaping) is becoming increasingly popular.
 Across Australia, lifetime use in 2019 was highest among young adults aged between 18 and 24 years (at 26.1%), with lower use among older age groups.
-Lifetime use of e-cigarettes significantly increased between 2013 and 2016 both among adult smokers (from about 18% to about 31%) and non-smokers (never + ex-smokers; from about 2% to about 5%), and across all age groups except for the oldest.
-Classical contents of the content
+Lifetime use of e-cigarettes significantly increased between 2013 and 2016 both among adult smokers (from about 18% to about 31%) and non-smokers (never + ex-smokers; from about 2% to about 5%), and across all age groups except for the oldest.clxxviii

 The Therapeutic Goods Administration (TGA) has not approved any e-cigarette products as a medicine to help people quit smoking as their quality and safety has not yet been thoroughly tested.
-Liquids used in e-cigarettes may include nicotine (even when labelled as 'nicotine free'), heavy metals, volatile organic compounds and cancer-causing chemicals.
-CIXXXIII
+Liquids used in e-cigarettes may include nicotine (even when labelled as 'nicotine free'), heavy metals, volatile organic compounds and cancer-causing chemicals. clxxix